Police break up pro-Palestinian camp at the University of Michigan

 ANN ARBOR, Mich. — (AP) — Police broke up a pro-Palestinian encampment Tuesday at the University of Michigan, less than a week after demonstrators showed up at the home of a school official and placed fake body bags on her lawn.

+After the camp was cleared, nearby buildings, including the undergraduate and graduate libraries, were closed, and police turned away students who showed up to study.

-President Santa Ono said in a statement that the encampment had become a threat to safety, with overloaded power sources and open flames.
-Organizers had refused to comply with requests to make changes following an inspection by a fire marshal, he said.
+Ono said in a statement that the encampment had become a threat to safety, with overloaded power sources and open flames.
+Organizers, he added, had refused to comply with requests to make changes following an inspection by a fire marshal.

-“The disregard for safety directives was only the latest in a series of troubling events,” Ono said.
+“The disregard for safety directives was only the latest in a series of troubling events centered on an encampment that has always violated the rules that govern the Diag — especially the rules that ensure the space is available to everyone,” Ono said.

 Protesters have demanded that the school's endowment stop investing in companies with ties to Israel.
 But the university insists it has no direct investments and less than $15 million placed with funds that might include companies in Israel.
 That's less than 0.1% of the total endowment.